PelionIoT/ref-wem-webapp/README.md

 1. Add SSL

-   You'll need HTTPS to be able for MBED Cloud to callback to your webhook because MBED Cloud will only callback to an https URL(not http).
-   So you'll need to create a DNS entry in your DNS server and point it to your EC2 instance.
+   You need HTTPS for Mbed Cloud to callback to your webhook because Mbed Cloud only callbacks to an https URLb(not http).
+You need to create a DNS entry in your DNS server and point it to your EC2 instance.
 Then use letsencrypt to generate your SSL keys/certs and install them:

    * Add `ServerName example.com` to `/etc/apache2/sites-enabled/wem.conf`
    where example.com is the DNS entry pointing to your EC2 instance.
    * Also comment out `Include conf-available/wem.conf`
-   * Restart apache: `sudo systemctl restart apache2.service`
+   * Restart Apache: `sudo systemctl restart apache2.service`

    ```
    sudo apt-get install python-certbot-apache